-In addition, Majestic's operating subsidiary, Yantai Zhongjia Mining Co.
-Ltd. ("Zhongjia") has received government approval to expand the footprint of the open pit at Songjiagou to the boundaries of the Mining License, from 0.342 km to 0.594 km.
-Zhongjia has also secured the necessary approval from residents of nearby Songjiagou and Fayunkang villages to relocate to a site that has been approved for residential construction.
-The village relocation plan is necessary due to their close proximity to the active open pit, and therefore allow for the open pit expansion.
+On August 12, 2015, the Company announced receiving final government approval to expand its Mining License at Songjiagou, expanding the Mining License boundaries from 0.342 km2 to 0.594 km2.
+In advance of the approval, work in the pit at Songjiagou has included the development of a second access road into the pit to enable increased haulage of waste to two waste dump areas.
+The Company has also secured the necessary approval from residents of nearby Songjiagou and Fayunkang villages to relocate to a site that has been approved for residential construction.
+The village relocation plan is necessary due to their close proximity to the active open pit, and therefore allowing for the open pit expansion.